MicrosoftDocs/edge-developer/microsoft-edge/web-platform/os-regional-settings.md

 In addition, an older policy, [ApplicationLocaleValue](/DeployEdge/microsoft-edge-policies#applicationlocalevalue), sets the Microsoft Edge locale and locks it to prevent users from changing it.

 ## Avoiding potential misuse
-We believe that **Limited** is the right default that allows the most user's regional preferences to be respected with the least amount of risk of the website misusing this information.
+We believe that **Limited** is the right option for most users. **Limited** respects the user's regional preferences while introducing the least amount of risk of the website misusing this information.

 #### Fingerprinting Entropy
 OS regional information could be misused to compromise the user's privacy.
 The regional information would help hackers establish fingerprinting entropy.
 In combination with many other pre-existing bits of entropy in the platform today, the user could be uniquely identified leading to more potential secondary harm.
 While a user's region and language are already available via the web platform, users generally fall into well-recognized regional codes that are similar across geographies.
 Because the sample sizes are so large, the risk of any specific regional code standing out is small, and thus the risk is small.
 If the user changes their OS preferences to a unique language + region, websites may be able to identify the anomaly in a population, and easily uniquely identify the associated user.